SAP-samples/security-research-taintgraphs/PAVUDI/README.md

 # PAVUDI Model and Data

-Here lies the PAVUDI model and FFmpeg and QEMU data for the paper "PAVUDI: Patch-based Vulnerability Discovery using Machine Learning" submitted to the ACSAC'23 conference.
+Here lies the PAVUDI model and dataset for the paper "PAVUDI: Patch-based Vulnerability Discovery using Machine Learning" submitted to the ACSAC'23 conference.

 PAVUDI is a causal graph isomorphism network trained on tained graphs to detect vulnerabilities inside patches.